NorwoodAndBrixtonFoodbank/nbf-website/README.md

   ```shell
   npx supabase migration new <name_of_migration>
   ```
-  and write sql queries yourself
+  and write sql queries yourself (not recommended)

 #### Update the TypeScript database type definition
 You can regenerate the types